Hieromon/AutoConnect/mkdocs/adconnection.md

 ## Match with known access points by SSID

 By default, AutoConnect uses the **BSSID** to search for known access points.
 (Usually, it's the MAC address of the device) By using BSSID as the key to finding the WiFi network, AutoConnect can find even if the access point is hidden.
-However BSSIDs can change on some mobile hotspots, the BSSID-keyed seacrches may not be able to find known access points.
+However BSSIDs can change on some mobile hotspots, the BSSID-keyed searches may not be able to find known access points.
 If you operate inconvenience in aiming at the access point by BSSID, you can change the collation key from BSSID to SSID by uncommenting `AUTOCONNECT_APKEY_SSID` macro definition in [`AutoConnectDefs.h`](https://github.com/Hieromon/AutoConnect/blob/master/src/AutoConnectDefs.h#L59) library source code.

 ```cpp